sci-hpc/scicluster/jobs/interactive.rst

   $ srun -p short --nodes=1 --ntasks-per-node=1 --time=01:00:00 --pty bash -i

-Here we ask for a single core on one interactive node for one hour with the default amount of memory.
+Here we ask for a single core on one interactive node for one hour with the default amount of memory in the short partition.
 The command prompt will appear as soon as the job starts.
+You can add other options same as when you prepare a bath script like ``--mem``, ``-p``, ``-w`` and etc.

 Exit the bash shell to end the job.
 If you exceed the time or memory limits the job will also abort.